Thomas "Tommy" Markell, con man extraordinaire, says he knows a sucker when he sees one.

 "I turned him down time after time," Powell says.

 "One day we were standing in a watermelon field and (Markell) was after me again.
 I said, "You put $20,000 in my checking account and we'll talk.'
 I thought that would run him off.
 He said, "Meet me at 9 in the morning at First Union.'

 Powell got the $20,000 in April of 1990, but before long, Markell owed him nearly $50,000 for additional renovation work, Powell says.

-In September of 1990, Powell called Markell's office and learned Markell had been arrested.
+In September of 1990, Powell called Markell's office and learned Markell had been arrested by the FBI.

 A federal grand jury had indicted Markell and a Spring Hill meat broker for defrauding a bank of $1.5-million.